 (Boltanski and Chiapello 2005b, 176)

 It is presented as articulating a rejection of capitalist alienation and oppression, as well as highlighting the dysfunctions of mass consumer society.
-To re-engage people, then, a new spirit of capitalism formed that would speak to these demands for autonomy, singularity, and authenticity, articulating the value of capitalist management in these terms.
-Boltanski and Chiapello identify writers like Tom Peters decrying bureaucracy as a force that crushes individualism and creativity and leads to dull (and uncompetitive) conformity, as typical of this shift.
+To re-engage these people, then, a new spirit of capitalism formed that would speak to demands for autonomy, singularity, and authenticity, articulating the value of capitalist management in these terms.
+Boltanski and Chiapello point to writers like Tom Peters decrying bureaucracy as a force that crushes individualism and creativity and leads to dull (and uncompetitive) conformity, as typical of this shift.

 Their argument conceptualises three main elements to the regime of justification articulated by any spirit of capitalism (Boltanski and Chiapello 2005a, 16; 2005b, 164).
 First, what is exciting about engagement with capitalism, enabling it to generate enthusiasm and the promise of liberation?
 Second, what stability and security does it promise, for both current and future generations?
 Third, how is capitalism justified in relation to the common good?
-In answering these questions, a spirit can emphasise one aspect more than others – for example, until the 1960s the main emphasis lay on material security and well-being.
+In answering these questions, a spirit can emphasise one aspect more than others – for example, until the 1960s the spirit’s main emphasis lay on material security and well-being.
 In response to the artistic critique, the new spirit of capitalism signalled a shift of emphasis away from these concerns towards ‘excitement’ and ‘liberation’.

-Boltanski and Chiapello’s analysis concentrates on how critiques of capitalism, as absorbed and articulated in changing spirits, are transformed into ideological rhetoric to provide a moral foundation and justification for the maintenance of established forms of organization and economy.
+Boltanski and Chiapello’s analysis concentrates on how critiques of capitalism, as absorbed and articulated in its changing spirit, are transformed into ideological rhetoric to provide a moral foundation and justification for the maintenance of established forms of organization and economy.
 The artistic critique, informed by a moral theology that draws on New Age spiritualities rather than Protestantism, has served this purpose since its initial flowering in the1960s.
 It is easy to find consumerist and managerialist commodifications of the spirit that underpinned the artistic critique: feng shui office space consultancies, spiritual management development programmes, aromatherapy candles to soothe away work-related stress, and yoga positions that enable creativity and innovation have all become part of Western working landscapes (Carrette and King 2005; Casey 2004).
 In a more secular form, the positive focus of this critique on creativity, innovation, excitement, fun, non-alienated, fully human activity, and the integration of ‘work’ and ‘life’ is reflected in any number of team building away days, corporate culture initiatives (Fleming 2005), or the architecture and design of iconic corporate headquarters like the Googleplex.

 However, we think we can also see one of the contours of an ‘even newer’ spirit constructed in response to a second line of critique that emerged at the same time in the 1960s: environmentalism.
 Overshadowed for a time by the dominance, and recuperation, of the creativity-focussed artistic critique, environmentalism emerged as a powerful global imaginary for resistance in the 1990s, coupled with an explicitly anti-capitalist, anti-globalisation ideology framed in terms of ‘global justice’.
-These ‘even newer social movements’ (Crossley 2003) shifted the emphasis from the first ‘excitement’ component of the spirit of capitalism to the third, suggesting that ‘justice’ could be articulated in demands for the eradication of third world debt, for example, indigenous land rights, or in corporate accountability for environmental degradation.
+These ‘even newer social movements’ (Crossley 2003) shifted emphasis from notions of ‘excitement’ and ‘singularity’ to an alternative way of justifying capitalistic activity, suggesting that ‘justice’ could be articulated in demands for the eradication of third world debt, for example, granting indigenous land rights, or in corporate accountability for environmental degradation.